mantidproject/mantid/docs/source/release/v3.8.0/diffraction.rst

 - EnggFocus: bins are now masked at the beginning of the workflow (when using the option MaskBinsXMins)

+- :ref:`SaveDiffFittingAscii <algm-SaveDiffFittingAscii>` an algorithm which saves a TableWorkspace containing diffraction fitting results as an ASCII file

 Powder Diffraction
 ------------------